 Attention deficit hyperactivity disorder (ADHD) is a common neuro-development disorder, often diagnosed in children.
 ADHD is the blanket term now used for all attention deficit disorders.
 According to the DSM-5 (the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders), ADHD is classified into three types based on the dominant symptoms.
 The hallmark symptoms of ADHD are listed below:

 The child cannot focus their attention on a specific task, is easily distracted, dislikes or avoids activities requiring focus, and may show disinterest while conversing.

-The child exhibits high energy, loves activities that involve physical play, unable to stay seated or remain in the same position for some time, talks too much or talks too fast, and blurts out answers before the other person has completed their sentence/question.
+The child exhibits high energy, loves activities involving physical play, cannot stay seated or remain in the same position for some time, talks too much or fast, and blurts out answers before the other person has completed their sentence/question.